- Research at Western

 Do I need approval to submit an external research submission?

 Yes.
 All research funding applications, even if administered by another institution, require approval.
 The only authorised delegate for this approval is your Dean and/or Institute Director.
-The External Research Proposal Clearance form (DOCX, 51.47 KB) (opens in a new window) is how you get approval.
+The Clearance Form (opens in a new window) (login required) is how you get approval.

 What are on-costs and how are they calculated?

 The University is liable for payment of costs covering Payroll Tax, Workers Compensation, Superannuation, and Long Service Leave.
 These are on-costs.

 On-costs must be factored into the cost of all employment contracts as this is the total cost of employing staff.

 More information is available here (opens in a new window)

 What are indirect costs?

 Indirect costs are overheads or infrastructure costs that the University cannot easily allocate to a single activity, such as: